 5 key points

 1. Water, water, water.
 Leave it sitting in water.
-For best results and out of direct sunlight on

-	exceptionally hot days.
 Take them out of the water in the winter put them back in early spring.

 2. Trim or rub off side shoots.

 4. Feed if necessary, if leaves are yellowing and re pot or plant out.

 5. Trim tops in February and re check ties so they don't restrict growth.

 After making or buying your tree in spring it will grow shoots on the trunk and at the top.
 Those on the trunk can be left to grow a little (personal choice) before being removed, whilst those at the top will grow and become the crown.
 I let mine grow a little on the sides but then rub or cut them all off so there are no offshoots on the trunk.
 This leaves a lovely sculptural plant in the winter.